onefrankguy/frankmitchell.org/posts/regulating-voltage-with-junk-box-parts.md

 ## Stepping down the voltage ##

-Our Zener diode is keeping our voltage regulated at 8.2 volts, and we know we can pull the 225 milliamperes of current we need through our resistor.
+Our Zener diode is keeping our voltage regulated at 8.2 volts, and we know we can pull the 225 milliamperes of current we need through our transistor.
 But what do we do about the fact that our mixer doesn't actually need 8.2 volts?
 We can step the voltage down from 8.2 volts to 6 volts with a voltage divider.